 How do you Know Your Kids are Learning?

-At the kitchen sink, elbow deep in soapy water, I felt a light tap on the top of my head.
+One day, elbow-deep in soapy water at the kitchen sink while doing some pre-dinner cleanup, I felt a light tap on the top of my head.

 Was that water dripping from the can light over my kitchen sink?!